jscad/OpenJSCAD.org/packages/io/stl-serializer/README.md

 # @jscad/stl-serializer

-> Serializer of CSG geometries to STL mesh
+> Serializer of JSCAD geometries to STL mesh

 [![NPM version](https://badge.fury.io/js/%40jscad%2Fstl-serializer.svg)](https://badge.fury.io/js/%40jscad%2Fstl-serializer)
 [![Build Status](https://travis-ci.org/jscad/io.svg)](https://travis-ci.org/jscad/stl-serializer)

 ## Overview

-This serializer outputs a 'blobable' array of data from one or more CSG geometries.
+This serializer outputs a 'blobable' array of data from one or more JSCAD geometries.
 The array of data can either be used to create a Blob (`new Blob(blobable)`), or converted to a Node.js buffer.

 ## Table of Contents